dgegen/astrafocus/README.md

 - Focsuing
   - `SweepingAutofocuser`: Performs the autofocusing using sweeping through a range of focus positions.
   - `AnalyticResponseAutofocuser(SweepingAutofocuser)`: Performs the autofocusing utilising the analytic nature of the focus response curve of a given focus measure.
+  - `NonParametricResponseAutofocuser(SweepingAutofocuser)`: Performs the autofocusing using an arbitrary focus measure operator and then applying an extremum estimator from to find the position of maximal focus.

 For detailed usage and customization, refer to the source code and docstrings in each module.